-RAW Académie Session 7 directed by artist and filmmaker Eric Baudelaire, will focus on film.
+RAW Académie Session 7 directed by artist and filmmaker Eric Baudelaire, was focused on film.
 New ways to see, to hear and to share, to help us question the urgencies of the present, not so much to explain them but to question ourselves in the face of them.
 Seven weeks to reflect on the relationship between film and actuality, between images and events, between art and the real.

 A passage from Samuel Beckett comes to mind: “… there will be a new form and (…) this form will be of such a type that it admits the chaos and does not try to say that the chaos is really something else.
 The form and the chaos remain separate… That is why the form itself becomes a preoccupation, because it exists as a problem separate from the material it accommodates.
 To find a form that accommodates the mess, that is the task of the artist now.”